Best Drink for Sauna: What To Drink Before, During & After

 Ready-to-go option

-If time is tight or you want a reliable way to restore minerals after sweating, High-Dration Powder is a solid choice.
-It has a full-spectrum electrolyte blend to replace what you lose during sauna or heavy sweat sessions.
-This supports hydration, focus, and performance.
+If youโ€™re short on time or need a dependable way to restore minerals after sweating, High-Dration Powder works well.
+It contains a full range of electrolytes to replace whatโ€™s lost during sauna sessions or heavy sweating, helping maintain hydration, focus, and performance.

 One box includes 30 single-serving pouches with Magnesium Citrate, Watermelon Fruit Powder, Calcium Citrate, Zinc, Sodium Chloride, Potassium Citrate, Fiber, Vitamin C, Himalayan Pink Sea Salt, and Red Marine Algae Mineral Powder.